-- Associate Librarian - Librarian, Reference and Electronic Resources - Librarian, Reference and Instruction - (b) Incumbents of new positions established by the Employer shall automatically be included in the bargaining unit unless specifically excluded by mutual agreement or by virtue of a decision of a mutually agreed upon arbitrator. - (1) When the Employer wishes to commence negotiation for the exclusion of a position from the bargaining unit, it shall notify the Union in writing.
+- (a) The bargaining unit is the unit for collective bargaining for which the B.C.
+General Employees' Union is voluntarily recognized by the Employer, and includes: - (1) All employees of the Justice Institute of British Columbia, except those primarily engaged in teaching functions, and except those excluded by virtue of the provisions of the College and Institute Act, and except those holding positions currently excluded as Managerial and/or confidential. - (b) Incumbents of new positions established by the Employer shall automatically be included in the bargaining unit unless specifically excluded in accordance with Clause 2.1(a) or as determined by an arbitrator.
+The Employer will notify the Union the title of the position, the date the position goes into effect, and the division where the position will be established for any positions excluded in accordance Clause 2.1(a). - (c) Where the Employer creates a position that requires further exploration to determine its exclusion status the Employer will commence negotiations with the Union as follows: - (1) The Employer shall notify the Union in writing.
 The Employer will provide to the Union a copy of the organization chart for the immediate branch or program where the position is located, a copy of the position's job description and a copy of the job description for the position which supervises the applied for position. - (2) The parties will then commence discussions with a view to reaching a mutually agreeable resolution to the exclusion status of the position.
 Such discussions shall include an interview with the incumbent and their immediate supervisor.
 Where the position is vacant, the supervisor shall be interviewed.
-These interviews may be waived by mutual agreement. - (3) If no agreement is reached or if no response is received from the Union within 60 days of the date of notification in (1) above, the Employer may refer the matter to arbitration and have it heard by an arbitrator from a mutually agreeable list of arbitrators. - (4) Where a matter has been referred to arbitration, the arbitrated decision, if any, will be deemed to be binding on the parties.
+These interviews may be waived by mutual agreement. - (3) If no agreement is reached or if no response is received from the Union within 60 days of the date of notification in (1) above, the Employer may refer the matter to arbitration pursuant to Article 9 (Arbitration) and have it heard by an arbitrator from a mutually agreeable list of arbitrators. - (4) Where a matter has been referred to arbitration, the arbitrated decision, if any, will be deemed to be binding on the parties.